vasilakisfil/Introspected-REST/README.md

  * No info on data types
  * No attributes description

-To sum up, it requires documentation and involvment of human interaction.
+To sum up, it requires documentation and multi-fold human interaction.

 ### 6.3.
 HAL
 * [specifications](https://tools.ietf.org/html/draft-kelly-json-hal-08)